-- Rights and Duties of all the stakeholders are clearly defined in the Indentures that helps in avoiding any confusion.
+- The rights and Duties of all the stakeholders are clearly defined in the Indentures that helps in avoiding any confusion.

 - Indenture is the only legal document that is referred in case of any dispute regarding the bond.

 Bond Indenture is a core legal document that safeguards the right of both investors and issuers.
-It contains all information related to bond along with the Rights and responsibility of both issuer and bondholders.
-Indenture has legal binding on all the stakeholders and in case of any dispute or default indenture will be considered for any resolution.
+It contains all information related to the bond, along with the Rights and responsibility of both issuer and bondholders.
+Indenture has the legal binding on all the stakeholders, and in case of any dispute or default, the indenture will be considered for any resolution.

 This has been a guide to Bond Indenture and its definition.
 Here we discuss the components and stakeholders of bond indenture along with the examples.
 You can learn more about fixed income from the following articles –